Remote learning provision – Information for parents/carers

 This information is intended to provide clarity and transparency to our pupils and parents/carers about what to expect from remote learning provision.
 Gurnard Primary School will offer immediate remote learning if:

-- There are local or national restrictions that mean most pupils need to stay at home, such as the initial school closures in March 2020 and the current closure since January 2021; or
+- There are local or national restrictions that mean most pupils need to stay at home, such as the initial school closures in March 2020 and January 2021; or

 - Groups or classes of pupils need to self-isolate, but the rest of the school is still open; or